ybur-yug/reddit_comment_dataset_analyses/README.md

 ```

 #### Month
-Included is a `data.json` file.
-In order to turn this into the proper individual JSON files in the form `{"comments: [..]}` that
-I utilize you can simple run
+You can fine a file containing ~1,200,000 comments and their data [here](filedropped_link).
+In order to turn this
+into the proper individual JSON files in the form `{"comments: [..]}` that I utilize you can simple run

-`split -l 10000 data.json`

 `mkdir processed`

+`split -l 10000 data.json processed/data-`

 `ruby run_preprocessing.rb`